Skip to main content

 BRIVIACT® (brivaracetam) CV is a prescription medicine used to treat partial-onset seizures in people 1 month of age and older.
 It is not known if BRIVIACT is safe and effective in children younger than 1 month of age.

-Working with Your Doctor
+Working With Your Doctor

 Setting your treatment

 Taking your time back from seizures requires good communication between you and your doctor.
 When you visit your doctor, asking about your seizures, treatment, and possible side effects is important, but it's also important to set treatment goals.
-Tell your neurologist or epileptologist what you really want from your treatment, how seizures affect your every day life, and what your life might be like if you could reduce your partial-onset seizures.
+Tell your neurologist or epileptologist what you really want from your treatment, how seizures affect your everyday life, and what your life might be like if you could reduce your partial-onset seizures.

 Making the most of your doctor visits